SkyTemple/c-of-time/install_gcc.md

 After reading the guide for your platform, make sure to read the section `Updating PATH`, since the tools need to be in your platform's `PATH`.

+In addition to this guide, you will also need to make sure `make` is installed.
+Other common Unix build tools may also be needed.

 ### Windows
 - Download it from ARM, see `All Platforms` below.
 - Download it as part of devkitpro, see `All Platforms` below.